I’ve said before that I am with coconut oil like the dad in “My Big Fat Greek Wedding” is with windex:

 Coconut Oil For Hair

-- In homemade shampoo bars
+- Or use in homemade shampoo bars

 - A tiny dab rubbed on your hands and then through hair makes a great anti-frizz treatment